nathanielalex/AbleWork_backend/README.md

    AI_API=http://localhost:5000/
    ```

-   - Replace `aaaa` with the appropriate values:
+   - Replace with the appropriate values:
      - `MONGO_URI`: Your MongoDB connection string (e.g., from MongoDB Atlas or your local MongoDB instance).
      - `JWT_SECRET`: A secret key used to sign and verify JWT tokens (use a secure random string).
      - `HUGGINGFACE_API_KEY`: Your Hugging Face API key.